NYSHIP Certificate of Insurance

 After your First Fill, you are covered for subsequent fills of your Specialty Drug/Medication when dispensed by the Designated Specialty Pharmacy.
 You will be charged the Mail Service copayment for covered Specialty Drugs/Medications dispensed by the Designated Specialty Pharmacy.

 The Empire Plan Specialty Drug/Medication list is subject to change without notice.
-To view the most current list go to the NYS Department of Civil Service website or call The Empire Plan Prescription Drug Program.
+To view the most current list go to the NYS Department of Civil Service website or call The Empire Plan Prescription Drug Program (see Contact Information).

 If you pay the full cost of your Specialty Drug/Medication at a Pharmacy other than the Designated Specialty Pharmacy, you will be required to file a claim for reimbursement.
-You will not be reimbursed the total amount you paid for the Prescription and you will be responsible for the difference between the amount charged and amount you are reimbursed under this Program.
-Your out-of-pocket expense may exceed the usual Mail Service copayment amount.
+You will not be reimbursed the total amount you paid for the Prescription and your out-of-pocket expense may exceed the usual Mail Service copayment amount.

 What is Covered

 You are covered for the following prescription drugs or medicines when they are covered under this Program's benefit design, Medically Necessary and dispensed by a Pharmacy: